Learning Objectives

 PVC products have been around for 100 years.
 They’re common in the construction industry because of their durability and long life.
 But old PVC manufacturing practices still cause concern for some of today’s specifiers.
 This course will address those concerns head-on.
 We’ll talk about today’s manufacturing processes and how recycling is transforming the industry.
 You’ll see how PVC resin becomes a strong and beautiful product using the example of vinyl fencing.
 With the understanding of today’s regulations, collaboration, and green-building practices, you’ll have the confidence to specify today’s PVC products.

-Credits: 1 AIA HSW + 1 GBCI (USGBC/CAGBC) + 1 AIBD Primary + 1 AIBC Core LU + 1 AAA Structured LU + 1 OAA, OAQ, SAA, MAA, AAPEI, NWTAA
+Credits: 1 AIA LU HSW + 1 GBCI (USGBC/CAGBC) + 1 AIBD Primary + 1 AIBC Core LU + 1 AAA Structured LU + 1 OAA, OAQ, SAA, MAA, AAPEI, NWTAA

 You must be logged in to take a course.
 Please login or create an account here